 In the previous article, you were introduced to Self-awareness, the mirror revealing your real face.

-I’m sorry but maybe your face in that mirror is ugly, but unless you know your short-comings, you’ll not be able to rectify them.
+I’m sorry but maybe your face in that mirror is ugly but don’t worry.
+Unless you know your short-comings, you’ll not be able to rectify them.

 This is why it is important to activate the conscious mind!

-While self-awareness shows you the right path, consciousness provides you the strength to walk on it.
+While self-awareness shows you the right path, consciousness gives you the strength to walk on it.

 I’m sure you have met people with influential auras.
 You even feel becoming like them.